MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 >
 > To set up prices or line discounts for all customers, a customer price group, or a campaign, you must open the pages from an item card.
 Alternatively, for sales prices, use the **Sales Price Worksheet** page.
 For more information, see [To bulk update item prices](sales-how-record-sales-price-discount-payment-agreements.md#to-bulk-update-item-prices).

+---
 #### [New Experience](#tab/new-experience)
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customers**, and then choose the related link.
 2. Choose the customer, and then choose the **Sales Price Lists** action.
-3. Open the price list on which to specify the line discount.
+3. Open the price list for which to specify the line discount.
-4. Create a new line, or choose the an existing line
-5. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
+4. Create a new line, or choose an existing line, and then fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 6. In the **Defines** field, choose either **Price & Discount**, or just **Discount**.
 7. In the **Line Discount %** field, specify the discount percentage.